 Most people looking at labs are looking for the high and low number which is their number compared to the lab reference range.

 Yep!
-The lab reference range is a average range for that lab and is based on a pathological (disease) range.
+The lab reference range is an average range for that lab and is based on a pathological (disease) range.
 OK so here is an example.
-Lets say your blood came back for glucose 110.
+Let’s say your blood came back for glucose 110.
 The lab range for this lab was 65 to 115.

 I would show up normal since it is in the range of the lab.

 When looking at the labs be sure to focus on the functional ranges because that is healthy.
-Dr Spages says “Don’t assume since your numbers are in the lab range the you are healthy and things are functioning well”.
+Dr. Spages says “Don’t assume since your numbers are in the lab range you are healthy and things are functioning well”.